 #12: Nap when you can

-Seriously though… nap when the baby sleeps.
-Or at least nap for one of her naps so you can still reserve the other times for tasks and to-dos.
+Seriously though… nap when the baby naps.
+Or at least nap for one of his naps so you can still reserve the other times for tasks and to-dos.
 They’re not full eight-hours of sleep, but clock in as much as you can (better some than none, right?).

 #13: Treat yourself to a hotel night